Nusselt Number Fluent Validation | A CFD Study of Convective Heat Transfer in a Tube

 Thermal Performance Analysis of a Tube Considering Nusselt Number CFD Simulation

-Figure 1- The solar collector as a heat pipe
+Figure 1- The solar collector system from the reference paper [1], from which the heat pipe geometry is derived.

 Structured grid over the pipe and flow inside